A Message from Local Union 290 Business Manager Al Shropshire:

 Pay Dues Online Use a credit or debit card to pay your union dues online now.

-- Barnes Group Meeting - The Barnes Group will be meeting at Local 290 on September 30th from 8 to 12 noon.
-We will have two guest speakers, Zach Wright and Matt Keikkala.
+- Barnes Group Meeting - The Barnes Group will be meeting at Local 290 on October 28th from 10:00 AM to 2:00 PM.
 A discussion of the MEP Alliance as well as a discussion about next steps is on the agenda.
-Richard Barnes will be in attendance for the morning […]
+There will be a LMCC trust meeting at this time.
+If time permits, we may talk about collective tools […]

 - Apprentice Turnout Test Results – - Available in the Members section under Downloads/Resources